lelea2/Algorithm/theory/web/javascript-question.md

 - 43. Javascript performance testing
 - 44. Parsing XML DOM
 - 45. What is hoisting in JS
+- 46. Is JavaScript a pass-by-reference or pass-by-value language?

 <!-- /MarkdownTOC -->